kartverket/den-norsk-los-extensions/README.md

 They can be developed and tested by building them directly into a local Directus instance.

 ### Development setup
-Create the folders for the plugins in directus/public/extensions/custom/interfaces
+Create the folders for the plugins in your local directus/public/extensions/custom/interfaces

 Copy the compiled code.
 If you want to continuously test it: